-New Emoji and More Are on the Way to Your iPhone with iOS 15.4
+New Emoji and More Are on the Way to Your iPhone With iOS 15.4

 When is the iOS 15.4 release date?

 Apple hasn't announced an exact release date for iOS 15.4, but the company said the update would be available as a free upgrade next week.
-The new green iPhone 13 and alpine green iPhone 13 Pro will come with iOS 15.4 preloaded, according to an Apple press release.
-Apple didn't specifically say 15.4 would come with the new iPhone SE, however, just that it has iOS 15.
+The new green iPhone 13, the alpine green iPhone 13 Pro and the new iPhone SE will come with iOS 15.4 preloaded, according to Apple.

 How do I download the iOS 15.4 beta?